torbensko/ai-prompt-coder/readme.md

   Create a component named Timer that displays the ellapsed time since started.
   ```

-- Run using `npx run prompt-coder`.
+- Run using `npx run ai-prompt-coder`.
 This will produce a `Timer.tsx` file.
 - If you are unhappy with the file, delete and run again.